 Transparency and Fairness

 JBS encourages all its reviewers to be honest and objective.
 In this regard, when reviewing manuscripts, reviewers should not be influenced by the origin of the manuscript; religious, political or cultural viewpoint of the author; gender, race, ethnicity or citizenry of the author, e.t.c.

 JBS encourages the reviewers to focus on the following when reviewing manuscripts:

 In addition to the aforementioned, the reviewers should check if the authors have observed the authors’ instructions and the JBS editorial policies.

-Time is of essence to JBS and therefore the journal intends to complete a manuscript review process in about two to three weeks’ time.
-Reviewers are therefore, requested only to accept manuscript that they can confidently complete reviewing in two to three weeks’ time.
+Time is of an essence to JBS and therefore the journal intends to complete a manuscript review process in about two to three weeks’ time.
+Reviewers are, therefore, requested only to accept a manuscript that they can confidently complete reviewing in two to three weeks’ time.

 JBS expect the reviewers’ recommendation to indicate whether the manuscript is to be:

 • Rejected and consider submitting to other Journals.